YerongLi/PTR/README.md

 # Requirements

 The model is implemented using PyTorch.
 The versions of packages used are shown below.
+This repo used python 3.7

 + numpy==1.18.0
 + scikit-learn==0.22.1